Skip to main content

 Total solar eclipse with visible corona against dark sky

 Mark your calendar: August 2, 2027.
 On that date, a total solar eclipse will cross North Africa and Southern Europe with a maximum duration of 6 minutes and 23 seconds — the longest totality anyone alive today will ever witness.
-The next eclipse of comparable length will not occur until 2114.
+The next eclipse of comparable length won’t occur until 2114.

 The path of totality sweeps across Morocco, Spain, Algeria, Tunisia, Libya, and Egypt.
 For eclipse chasers and first-timers alike, this is the event of the century.